After setting up your program, it's time to start inviting members.

 Mentorly gives you the key tools to add members to your program and how to best manage their onboarding process.

-⭐ For Pro and Enterprise plans with an MSA, we offer a one-hour live demo that helps introduce the platform to your members.
+⭐ For all plans with an MSA, we offer a one-hour live demo that helps introduce the platform to your members.
 Alternatively, we can provide a demo recording instead.
-Speak with your MSA to find what works best for you.
+Speak with your MSA or Mentorly Support Team to find what works best for you.

 Let's begin! 🎉

 There are two ways you can invite or recruit members to your program.